daroscode/xtremedrupal/web/modules/contrib/maxlength/README.md

 # Introduction

-Maxlength allows site administrators to set hard or soft character limits on titles, text fields and links.
+MaxLength allows site administrators to set hard or soft character limits on titles, text fields and links.

-For a full description of the module visit the [Maxlength Project Page](https://www.drupal.org/project/maxlength)
+For a full description of the module visit the [MaxLength Project Page](https://www.drupal.org/project/maxlength)

 # Contributing